waggle-sensor/summer2022/Lee/daily_log.md

 - [x] Registered and took mandatory TMS courses

 Things to do:
-In order to get permission Argonne file box, the authorization issue needs to be solved out
+- [ ] In order to get permission Argonne file box, the authorization issue needs to be solved out
-Meeting for the project shedule with Pete and Raj
+- [ ] Meeting for the project shedule with Pete and Raj
-Building up the agile planning for the summer plan
+- [ ] Building up the agile planning for the summer plan

 #### Wednesday June 1th ####
 - [x] Took mandatory TMS courses

 Things to do:
-In order to complete the section 1 and section 2 of I-9 process, communicating with Argonne HR by sending an email is required by tomorrow
+- [ ] In order to complete the section 1 and section 2 of I-9 process, communicating with Argonne HR by sending an email is required by tomorrow

 #### Thursday June 2th ####
 - [x] Made an appointment and obtained an Argonne badge
 - [x] Had a lunch meeting with Joe and Sean to discuss about the internship plan

-Questions for later:
+Things to do:
-Before ask Yongho to figure out this task: instrumentation interface and the integration of new instruments into existing experimental workflows.
-Both teams will work to establish an open source collaborative network.
+- [ ] Before ask Yongho to figure out the ROS configuration, implementing and deploying docker files on my laptop.

 #### Friday June 3th ####
 - [x] Attended the PAISE Workshop: www.paise.org